Pondicherry Road Trip | My Cooking Canvas Travel Stories

-Pondicherry , replete with French influences is indeed a place for good life & good food..
+Pondicherry Road Trip was one of such amazing experiences that my words won’t do justice to it.
+Pondicherry, replete with French influences is indeed a place for a good life & good food.
 With Sunny, Sandy beaches a place to relax and give your senses a good amount of rest.

 It was Friday afternoon,I was sipping a cup of Lemon-grass tea post lunch .
-New year fever was still on .My sister was busy in her book.
+New year fever was still on .My sister was busy with her book.
 Suddenly a thought of Road-Trip to Pondicherry came in my mind.
 She immediately agreed to that as soon as I shared the plan with her.
-Pondicherry was in both of our bucket-list.In a span of 7 hour we were ready to hit the road.
+Pondicherry was in both of our bucket-list.In a span of 7 hours, we were ready to hit the road.

 Route : Blr – Krishnagiri – Vellore-Arcot – Tindivanam – Pondi

 On 3rd January, around 11PM we started from Bangalore and headed towards Electronic City.Night drive has a different charm .
 After an 80 km drive , we stopped at McDonald’s for a munch !!

 Vellore which was our next tea-break point which is around 215 km from Bangalore.
 The big copper vessel in a road-side tea stall is easily noticeable.
 Milk boiled in that vessel is added to dark tea liquor to prepare a cup of Tea.
 That aroma is something different and light in taste.After sipping tea with Parle-G biscuit we headed towards Arcot.